SparkBIM

 Questions About Converting Point Cloud to Revit Model

-Let’s tackle some of the most frequently asked questions people have when starting to convert point cloud to Revit model:
+Let’s tackle some of the most frequently asked questions people have when starting to convert point cloud modeling in Revit:

 How long does it take to create a Revit model from a point cloud?